frnc96/margin-suggestion-fuzzy-system/README.md

 # Value-Based pricing suggestions for SaaS products using Fuzzy Logic

-In this project we have built a Mamdani style Fuzzy Inference System (FIS) that takes as an input a number of environmental crisp parameters of a Software as a Service (SaaS) product which and returns a suggested profit margin that can be any value for 5% to 300%.
-We chose the Mamdani type of system because its intuitiveness, suitability for human input and easily interpretable rule base was suitable for the approach we took to solve the problem.
+In this project we have built a Mamdani style Fuzzy Inference System (FIS) that takes as an input a number of environmental crisp parameters of a Software as a Service (SaaS) product which returns a suggested profit margin that can be any value from 5% to 300%.
+We chose the Mamdani type of system because of its intuitiveness, suitability for human input and easily interpretable rule base.
+This made it suitable for the approach we took to solve the problem.

 ## Getting started